 A Windows API which is commonly used to capture graphics, which is also the default capturing method we currently use.

-Also a Windows native API, but provides better resource control and performance, we would expect that with this capturing method, it will use less CPU and have a better user experience in the remote session.
+Also a Windows native API, but provides better resource control and performance.
+We would expect that with this capturing method, it will use less CPU and provide a better user experience in the remote session.

 This requires Windows 8 or later with the remote computers to work.